 Treatments for cervical radiculopathy typically include one or more of the following:

-- Rest or activity modification: Limiting strenuous activities, like sports or lifting heavy objects, or using better posture while sitting or driving might provide some relief.
+- Limit activity and rest-up: Limiting intense activities, such as sports or moving heavy things, or sitting or driving with improved posture may bring some relief.

-- Physical therapy: A physical therapist or other certified health professional might prescribe an exercise and stretching routine that is specific for the patient’s needs.
-Improving the neck and back’s strength and flexibility may help them to hold a better posture and become more resistant to pain.
+- Physical therapy: A physical therapist or another qualified health practitioner may suggest a stretching and exercising plan tailored to the patient’s needs.
+Improving the strength and flexibility of the neck and back may help them maintain a healthier posture and become more pain resistant.

-If standard treatments are not providing pain relief from cervical radiculopathy, or if neurological symptoms of arm numbness and pain continue to progress, alternative treatments must be considered.
+Alternative therapies must be considered if normal treatments are not giving pain relief from cervical radiculopathy, or if neurological symptoms of arm numbness and discomfort continue to worsen.

-Stem cell therapy is one of the most effective and nonsurgical solutions for cervical radiculopathy.
-The stem cell therapy can reduce inflammation and decrease nerve compression.
+Stem cell therapy is one of the effective and nonsurgical solutions for cervical radiculopathy.
+Stem cell therapy can reduce inflammation and decrease nerve compression.
 The therapy can reduce pain as well as the possibility of surgical interventions.

-According to orthopedics, advancement in stem cell treatment has made it possible for doctors to treat diseases like cervical radiculopathy.
-After collecting and concentrating the stem cells, specialists apply them directly to the damaged area.
+Advancements in stem cell treatment have made it possible for doctors to treat diseases like cervical radiculopathy.
+After collecting and preparing the stem cells, specialists apply them directly to the damaged area.